Skip to content

 Both Kochi and Trivandrum are great places to live, and the choice ultimately depends on your preferences.
 Kochi is known for its vibrant culture, historical significance, and scenic beauty, while Trivandrum is known for its peaceful atmosphere, educational institutions, and government offices.

 You may enjoy living in Kochi if you prefer a bustling city with a cosmopolitan vibe.
-If you prefer a quieter city focusing on education and Government, Trivandrum may be your better choice.
-Ultimately, it’s best to visit both cities and see which one you feel more comfortable in and at home.
+If you prefer a quieter city focusing on education and government, Trivandrum may be your better choice.
+Ultimately, it’s best to visit both cities and see which one you feel more comfortable in and at home in.

 Thiruvananthapuram is the best of Kerala’s big cities, ahead of Kozhikode and Kochi in that order.
 That’s the finding of a five-city field survey done exclusively for The Times of India.
 Thrissur and Kottayam were the other cities covered by the survey.